-The Hightstown Housing Authority has developed a strong financial position over the last 10 years.
-Maintaining 100% occupancy and strict financial controls have allowed us to generate over \$900,000 in cash that has been dedicated to supplementing our Capital Fund which is used to rebuild and maintain the Housing Authority.
-2022 continued this trend as demonstrated below.
+The Hightstown Housing Authority has developed a strong financial position over the last 12 years.
+Maintaining 99%+ occupancy and strict financial controls have allowed us to generate over \$900,000 in cash that has been dedicated to supplementing our Capital Fund which is used to rebuild and maintain the Housing Authority.
+2023 continued this trend as demonstrated below.
+We continued to spend down the excess revenues this year and some of our capital reserves, being mindful of our long-term goals and objectives.

-2022 at a Glance: Revenues Expenses: \$980,075.49
+2023 at a Glance: Revenues Expenses: \$1,025,285

-Salaries \$261,580.30
+Salaries \$290,275

-Payroll Expenses \$105,299.21
+Payroll Expenses \$146,177

-Utilities \$175,541.69
+Utilities \$220,470

-Maintenance Exp. \$119,662.47
+Maintenance Exp. \$119,850

-Admin Exp. \$ 83,803.01
+Admin Exp. \$105,605

-Insurance \$ 45,000.00
+Insurance \$ 61,195

-PILOT \$ 41,194.99
+PILOT \$ 41,937

-Extraordinary Maintenance \$324,324.38
+Extraordinary Maintenance \$190,403

 (Roofing and major pipe repairs)

-Revenue VS Expenses \$176,328.56 (Unaudited)
+Revenue VS Expenses \$150,627 (Unaudited)

 We are pleased with our performance given the amount of cash we spent this year on capital improvements.
-We use just over \$150 thousand in excess revenue, and we utilized resources from our savings and we still maintained over \$500K in liquid cash.
+We use just over \$150 thousand in excess revenue, and we utilized resources from our savings, and we still maintained over \$500K in liquid cash.
 We were very fortunate this year to benefit from the increased federal subsidy and resident incomes.